ashudevcodes/Talk-to-MongoDB-Database/README.md

 **How It Works:**

-1. Clone the repository: `git clone https://github.com/ashudevcodes/Talk-to-MongoDB-Database/tree/contectme/functionality`
+1. Clone the repository. `git clone https://github.com/ashudevcodes/Talk-to-MongoDB-Database/tree/contectme/functionality`
 2. Customize MongoDB connection details according to your setup.

 ## Connecting to the Database
 1. **Create a directory named "server" within your project directory. `mkdir server`**
-2. **Goto server dir `cd server`**
+2. **Goto the directory `cd server`**
 3. **Replace a `.env.sample` file in `.env` file**
 4. **Replacing placeholders with your actual values:**